An Employer's Compliance Starter Guide: District of Columbia

 Statutory Paid Family Leave

-The District of Columbia has passed the Universal Paid Leave Amendment Act, which provides eligible employees with partial payment of wages for up to 8 weeks to bond with a new child, up to 6 weeks for a family member’s serious health condition, and up to 2 weeks for the employee’s own serious health condition.
+The District of Columbia has passed the Universal Paid Leave Amendment Act, which provides eligible employees with partial payment of wages for up to 12 weeks to bond with a new child, up to 12 weeks for a family member’s serious health condition, up to 12 weeks for the employee’s own serious health condition and up to 2 weeks for prenatal leave.

 District of Columbia Paid Family Leave